Conditional writes shipped

 schema object

 By default, the schema is inferred from the passed data.
-See Defining the Schema below for details.
+See Schema below.

 There are cases where you want to manually specify the schema because turbopuffer can't automatically infer it.
 For example, to specify UUID types, configure full-text search for an attribute, or disable filtering for an attribute.